 - Anoxic Injury – When the brain does not receive enough oxygen to operate.
 After just five minutes of low oxygen, brain cells will begin to die.
 Anoxic injuries are often caused by carbon monoxide poisoning, choking, suffocation, or drowning.

-Contact an Experienced Personal Injury Lawyer for Representation
+Contact an Experienced Traumatic Brain Injury Lawyer for Representation